LittleSaya/DSPTransportStat/README.md

 - ~~Add small bar graph to each item slot (just like those in station panel)~~(Replaced by a button which can open the station window)

 ## Change log

+### 0.0.7 -> 0.0.8

+- Fix error when picking up items in player inventory after closing the station window opened from station list.

 ### 0.0.6 -> 0.0.7